Festival Format & Programme

 A large-scale live stadium opening featuring international artists, spectacular staging and powerful symbolic moments.

-The evening officially inaugurates the Festival and introduces the award categories, alternating musical performances with storytelling of selected university projects and brief, high-impact inspirational interventions.
+The evening officially opens the Final Phase of the Festival and introduces the award categories, alternating musical performances with storytelling of selected university projects and brief, high-impact inspirational interventions.

 This is the moment of maximum energy and international visibility.